jerrybowang/CMPT305-Project2-2022-Spring/README.md

 Development abstract:

-In 12 days, our group needs to implement a simple 5-stage pipeline simulator.
+In 12 days, our group needs to implement a simple 5-stage in-order pipeline simulator.

 Some assumption are made to simplify the project:
 1. No branch prediction